pingcap/docs-cn/ticdc/ticdc-changefeed-config.md

 # The storage URI of the redo log.
 # The default value is empty.
 storage = ""
-# Specifies whether to store the redo log in a file.
+# Specifies whether to store the redo log in a local file.
 # The default value is false.
 use-file-backend = false
+# The number of encoding and decoding workers in the redo module.
+# The default value is 16.
+encoding-worker-num = 16
+# The number of flushing workers in the redo module.
+# The default value is 8.
+flush-worker-num = 8
+# The behavior to compress redo log files.
+# Available options are "" and "lz4".
+The default value is "", which means no compression.
+compression = ""

 [integrity]
 # Whether to enable the checksum validation for single-row data.
 The default value is "none", which means to disable the feature.
 Value options are "none" and "correctness".